 W. Scott Poole is a writer and an associate professor of history at the College of Charleston.
-He’s the author of Monsters in America: Our Historical Obsession with the Hideous and Haunting (October 2011) and Vampira, a cultural biography of America’s first seductive horror host forthcoming from Soft Skull Press in 2014.
-He’s inordinately proud of his record and comics collection.
-His website is monstersinamerica.com.
+He’s the author of Vampira: Dark Goddess of Horror, a book about the life and strange times of America’s first horror host out in September 2014 from Counterpoint/Soft Skull.
+He is also the author of the award-winning Monsters in America (2011).
 Follow him on twitter @monstersamerica.

 Sunday, October 10 2004